 Name Age Position

-Wong Wah On Edward 54 Chairman of the Board of Directors, President and Chief Executive Officer
+Wong Wah On Edward 55 Chairman of the Board of Directors, President and Chief Executive Officer

-Tam Cheuk Ho 55 Director
+Tam Cheuk Ho 56 Director

-Yue Ming Wai Bonaventure 50 Director, Chief Financial Officer and Corporate Secretary
+Yue Ming Wai Bonaventure 51 Director, Chief Financial Officer and Corporate Secretary

-Lam Kwan Sing 48 Non-employee Director
+Lam Kwan Sing 49 Non-employee Director

-Ng Kin Sing 55 Non-employee Director
+Ng Kin Sing 56 Non-employee Director

-Yip Wing Hang 51 Non-employee Director
+Yip Wing Hang 52 Non-employee Director

-Li Feilie 52 Director of Subsidiaries
+Li Feilie 53 Director of Subsidiaries

 Mr. Wong Wah On Edward was appointed as a director in April 2015, and as Chairman of the Board of Directors, President and Chief Executive Officer in August 2016.
 Mr. Wong has served as the director of Feishang Anthracite since February 2013.
 He served as a director of the Company from January 1999 to January 2014, as its financial controller from December 2004 to January 2008, as its secretary from February 1999 to January 2014, and as its chief financial officer from January 2008 to January 2014.
 He served as secretary, financial controller and a director of China Resources from December 1997 to December 2004.
 Mr. Wong is also an independent non-executive director of Quali-Smart Holdings Limited, a company listed in Hong Kong since September 2015.
-From July 1988 through October 1992, he worked at Ernst & Young, Hong Kong where his most recent position was audit supervisor.
-From October 1992 through December 1994, Mr. Wong was the deputy finance director of Hong Wah (Holdings) Limited.
 He received a professional diploma in Company Secretaryship and Administration from the Hong Kong Polytechnic University.
 He is a fellow member of both the Hong Kong Institute of Certified Public Accountants and the Association of Chartered Certified Accountants, and an associate member of the Hong Kong Institute of Chartered Secretaries.
 He is also a certified public accountant (practising) in Hong Kong.

 Mr. Tam Cheuk Ho was appointed as a director in April 2015.
 Mr. Tam has served as the director of Feishang Anthracite since February 2013.
 He served as a director of the Company from December 1993 to December 1994 and from December 1997 to January 2014.
 He was also the chief financial officer and executive vice president of the Company, from December 2004 to January 2008, and from January 2008 to January 2014, respectively.
 He served as the chief financial officer and a director of China Resources from December 1994 to December 2004.
-From July 1984 through December 1991, he worked at Ernst & Young, Hong Kong where his most recent position was audit manager, and from February 1992 through September 1992, as financial controller of China Nuclear Industry 23 International Corporation Limited, a listed company in Hong Kong, where he was responsible for accounting and financial functions.
-From October 1992 through December 1994, Mr. Tam was finance director of Hong Wah (Holdings) Limited.
 He is a fellow member of both the Hong Kong Institute of Certified Public Accountants and the Association of Chartered Certified Accountants.
 He is also a certified public accountant (practising) in Hong Kong.
 He holds a Bachelor of Business Administration degree from the Chinese University of Hong Kong.

 Mr. Yue Ming Wai Bonaventure was appointed as a director in August 2016, and as Chief Financial Officer and Corporate Secretary in April 2015.
 Mr. Yue has been the chief financial officer and the company secretary of Feishang Anthracite since January 2014, and as an executive director of Feishang Anthracite since May 2015.
 He served as the financial controller of the Company from April 2008 to January 2014.
-From July 1990 to December 1992, Mr. Yue worked in the audit department of Ernst & Young, Hong Kong.
-From December 1992 to August 1993, he worked as an accountant in Sun Hung Kai & Co.
-Limited, a company listed in Hong Kong.
-From January 1995 to August 1996, he was the assistant financial controller and the company secretary of Nam Hing Holdings Limited, a company listed in Hong Kong.
-From August 1996 to April 1998, Mr. Yue served as an accounting manager of a then listed company in Hong Kong.
-From November 1998 through April 2003, Mr. Yue was an associate director of a private registered investment advisory company.
-From April 2003 through October 2007, he served as the chief financial officer and the company secretary of a public manufacturing company.
-He has also served as a director of a private company engaging in the provision of corporate services since March 2003.
-From September 2007 to April 2008, Mr. Yue was the financial controller of Enerchina Holdings Limited, a listed company in Hong Kong.
-He has also been appointed as an independent non-executive director of A.Plus Group Holdings Limited, a company listed on the Growth Enterprise Market of Hong Kong since March 2016.
+He has also been appointed as an independent non-executive director of A.Plus Group Holdings Limited, a company listed in Hong Kong, since March 2016, and an independent non-executive director of Palace Banquet Holdings Limited, a company listed in Hong Kong, since January 2019.
 Mr. Yue graduated from Hong Kong Baptist University with a Bachelor of Business Administration degree and was awarded a Master of Science degree in accounting and finance from the University of Manchester.
 He is a fellow member of the Hong Kong Institute of Chartered Secretaries, the Hong Kong Institute of Certified Public Accountants, and the Institute of Chartered Accountants in England & Wales.
-Mr. Yue is also a member of Chart
+Mr. Yue is also a member of Chartered Accountants Australia & New Zealand, and a member certified in Enterprise and Intangible Valuations of the American Institute of Certified Public Accountants.